On the Approximation of Singular Functions by Series of Non-integer Powers: Introduction

 In this paper, we present a method for approximating functions with an endpoint singularity over $[0,1] \subset \mathbb{R}$ or, more generally, a curve $\Gamma \subset \mathbb{C}$, where the functions have the form $f(x)=\int_{a}^{b} x^{\mu} \sigma(\mu) \, d \mu$, where $0<a<b<\infty$, $x \in [0,1]$ or $x \in \Gamma$, and $\sigma(\mu)$ is some signed Radon measure over $[a,b]$ or some distribution supported on $[a,b]$.
 Some examples of such functions are $x^c=\int_{a}^{b} x^{\mu} \delta(\mu-c) \, d \mu$ and $x^c(\log{x})^m=(-1)^m \int_{a}^{b} x^{\mu} \delta^{(m)}(\mu-c) \, d \mu$, where $a \leq c \leq b$, $m \in \mathbb{Z}$ and $m \geq 0$.
-Our method represents these functions as expansions of the form $\hat{f}_N(x)=\sum_{j=1}^N \hat c_j x^{t_j}$, so that $\norm{f-\hat{f}_N}_{L^{\infty}[0,1]} \approx \epsilon$, where the singular powers $t_1$, $t_2$, \ldots , $t_N$ are determined a priori based on the desired approximation accuracy $\epsilon$ and the values of $a$ and $b$.
+Our method represents these functions as expansions of the form $\hat{f}_N(x)=\sum_{j=1}^N \hat c_j x^{t_j}$, so that $\norm{f-\hat{f}_N}_{L^{\infty}[0,1]} \approx \epsilon$, where the singular powers $t_1$, $t_2$, \ldots, $t_N$ are determined a priori based on the desired approximation accuracy $\epsilon$ and the values of $a$ and $b$.
 The coefficients of the expansion are determined by numerically solving a Vandermonde-like collocation problem

-for $f(x)$ at the points $x_1$, $x_2$, \ldots , $x_N$, where the collocation points are likewise determined a priori by $\epsilon$, $a$ and $b$.
-We show that these collocation points cluster tapered-exponentially near the singularities at $x=0$.
-We also show numerically that, in order to obtain a uniform approximation error of $\epsilon$, the number of basis functions and collocation points grows as $N=O(\log{\frac{1}{\epsilon}})$.
+for $f(x)$ at the points $x_1$, $x_2$, \ldots, $x_N$, where the collocation points are likewise determined a priori by $\epsilon$, $a$ and $b$.
+We both prove and show numerically that, in order to obtain a uniform approximation error of $\epsilon$, the number of basis functions and collocation points grows as $N=O(\log{\frac{1}{\epsilon}})$.